mendesguii/single-gpu-passtrough-wayland/README.md

 # Single GPU Passtrough on Wayland

 I made this guide to ease the whole process of using KDE with wayland on a single GPU.
+Please bear in mind this tutorial is written specifically for my case (below configs).

 # Specs
  - Distro: CachyOS (Arch Linux)